Healing Talks Back

 • $600 per each 220-minute session

-Mentor Coaching or Professional Consultation
+Mentor Coaching, Coaching Supervision or Specialist Consultation

 • $150 per each 50-minute session